-The proposal is also considered to satisfy and meet the key objectives and intent and requirements of the planning controls and adopts a contemporary built form for this use which is compatible with the surrounding environment given the single storey built form.
+The proposal is also considered to satisfy and meet the key objectives and intent and requirements of the planning controls and adopts a contemporary built form for this use which is compatible with the surrounding environment.
 In this regard, the proposal is not considered to result in any unacceptable unreasonable adverse built environment impacts.